hashicorp/nomad/website/README.md

 ...and then visit `http://localhost:3000`.

-If you pull down new code from github, you should run `npm install` again.
-Otherwise, there's no need to re-run `npm install` each time the site is run, you can just run `npm start` to get it going.
+There's no need to re-run `npm install` each time the site is run, only the first time.
+Going forward, you can just run `npm start` to get it going.

 <!-- END: local-development -->